Sir Philip Green: From 'king of the High Street' to 'unacceptable face of capitalism'

 While sales remained steady through the group, BHS was seen as the weakest link, and was sold for £1 to Retail Acquisitions, a group of investors including a Formula 3000 racing driver, bankers and entrepreneurs.

-Now questions are being asked over just how much money Sir Philip had taken out of the company in the years before that sale.
+Questions were asked following the sale over just how much money Sir Philip had taken out of the company in the years before.